 - Slightly more durable, again because they contain more asphalt.

-- A heavier option than fiberglass, which means they will stay put in a high-wind area, but can a poor option if your roof is not as structurally sound.
+- A heavier option than fiberglass, which means they will stay put in a high-wind area, but can be a poor option if your roof is not as structurally sound.

-- A little bit more expensive, depending on which variety you end up going with
+- A little bit more expensive, depending on which variety you end up going with.

 - Slightly less expensive, again depending on which specific type of shingle you go with.